 Games for fairs, village fetes or school fayres - FAQ

-We have quite a few good ideas for traditional games that are ideal for school fetes and summer fairs.
-See the Games for Fairs & Fetes page for the full list of suitable games.
-Below are a selection of these games with an overview of how each game is played.
+We have plenty of good ideas for traditional games that are ideal for school fetes and summer fairs - see our Fair Games page for the full list of suitable games - and below are a selection of these games with an overview of how each game is played.

 For children, you might want to just balance the coconuts straight on top of the pole without the cup to make it easy for them.